Thank you for your interest in applying to graduate school at Montclair State University. You can apply in three easy steps:

 - Begin and submit your online application.
 Please start the application form.
 We recommend completing the online form in one sitting.
 If you need to log back into your account, visit the sign in page to our application system.
 Once you have submitted the application, you’ll be able to view the specific documents/materials that are required in order to complete your application.

-- Applicants with a non-US degree: In lieu of a transcript, you are required to submit an official course-by-course evaluation along with U.S. degree equivalency information of your coursework from any member of the National Association of Credential Evaluation Services or by Educated Choices.
+- Applicants with a non-US degree: In lieu of a transcript, you are required to submit an official course-by-course evaluation along with U.S. degree equivalency information of your coursework from any member of the National Association of Credential Evaluation Services (NACES).

 - We also accept electronic transcripts (etranscripts).
 Many institutions offer this option and it is a quick alternative to mailing.

-- If you are an undergraduate student in your last term (aka a Last Term Senior), you may upload an unofficial copy of your current transcript.
+- If you are an undergraduate student in your last term (aka in your final semester and about to graduate), you may upload an unofficial copy of your current transcript.
 Upon acceptance into a graduate program, a final transcript indicating that you have completed your undergraduate studies will be required before the start of classes.
 Applicants earning a degree outside of the U.S. may not apply as last-term seniors.

-- If admitted for the Summer/Fall 2020 term, The Graduate School requires you to submit an official transcript from every college or university you have attended prior to the August 27th, 2020 deadline.
+- If admitted for the Summer/Fall term, you are required to to submit an official transcript from every college or university you have attended prior to the start of classes.

 - Letters of Recommendation: